What Is Solventless Extraction?

 Rosin and ice water hash

 Once you have bricks of ice water hash, they can be used to produce a solventless extract called rosin.
 To produce rosin, dried ice water hash is placed into a rosin press, a machine that consists of two metal plates arranged in a vice grip.
-The plates are heated and the bricks pressed at between 300psi and 1,000psi, melting and squeezing the trichomes and terpenes into a viscous, potent cannabis oil.
+The plates are heated and the bricks are pressed at between 300psi and 1,000psi, melting and squeezing the trichomes and terpenes into a viscous, potent cannabis oil.

 Rosin, like other extracts, is highly potent in cannabinoids like THC and CBD.
-It also tends to have a heightened level of terpenes compared with other extracts thanks to the low temperatures at which it can be produced — after all, there is no need to evaporate residual solvents like there is in ethanol or hydrocarbon extraction.
+It also tends to have a heightened level of terpenes compared with other extracts thanks to the low temperatures at which it can be produced — after all, there is no need to evaporate residual solvents like there is in ethanol or hydrocarbon extraction

 Where does Cryo Cure come in?